 Where to Stay in Ericeira

-If you plan to visit Ericeira for more than just the day, and I recommend you do, you should stay in the city’s center.
+If you plan to visit Ericeira for more than just a day, I recommend you stay in the city center.

 The town is full of quaint little guest houses and Airbnbs.
 You won’t find large hotel properties inside the core of Ericeira.